vgmoose/vgmoose.github.io/posts/25099103 - Using libnx to Compile Nintendo Switch binaries.post/content.md

 make
 ```

-## First homebrew
+## Compiling example binary
-The [first switch homebrew](https://github.com/switchbrew/switch-examples/blob/master/templates/simple/source/main.c#L8) example provided by libnx is called **simple**-- it waits for 5 seconds, and then exits. [svcSleepThread](http://switchbrew.org/index.php?title=SVC#svcSleepThread) is a native switch function, exposed by libnx.
+The [libnx switch example](https://github.com/switchbrew/switch-examples/blob/master/templates/simple/source/main.c#L8) example provided by libnx is called **simple**-- it waits for 5 seconds, and then exits. [svcSleepThread](http://switchbrew.org/index.php?title=SVC#svcSleepThread) is a native switch function, exposed by libnx.

 [Here](https://github.com/switchbrew/libnx/tree/4fd0989bf348ffa04d342f12c4e285099df5d266/nx/include/switch) are all of the functions provided by the libnx library.
 In the future, some drawing functions may be RE'd and allow for simple homebrew games to be made.

-An additional important thing to note, is that as of this time of writing there is no method to execute these homebrew binaries on the Switch.
+An additional important thing to note, is that as of this time of writing there is no method to execute these binaries on the Switch.
 They can be executed using the [CageTheUnicorn](https://github.com/reswitched/CageTheUnicorn) emulator on an intel computer, however.

 ### Compiling
 1. Clone the [switch-examples](https://github.com/switchbrew/switch-examples) project